iltuoconsulenteit/DocCropper/README.md

 pip install -r requirements.txt
 ```

-You could use other server-side languages or tools for this processing (e.g. Imagemagick).

-### 🛠 Install script
+### 🛠 Installer Scripts

-Run `install/install_DocCropper.sh` on Linux or macOS (or double‑click `install/install_DocCropper.command` on macOS) and `install/install_DocCropper.bat` on Windows.
-The installer first asks where to place DocCropper (defaults to `/opt/DocCropper` on Unix systems or `Program Files\DocCropper` on Windows) and for an optional license key.
-The chosen key determines whether the main branch or the developer branch is cloned.
-The full target directory is printed so you know exactly where DocCropper is installed.
-Required tools like `git`, Python and `pip` are verified before pulling the latest changes with `--rebase --autostash`.
-When finished the installer can immediately launch the tray icon so you may start the server.
-The scripts pause at the end so that any error messages remain visible when launched from Explorer.
-Windows batch files use CRLF line endings so they run correctly when opened from Explorer.

-After cloning or updating, the installer optionally asks for a license key.
-Leaving it blank keeps the application in demo mode.
-If the key does not match a valid commercial or developer key the installer warns that it is invalid and continues in demo mode.
-Valid keys together with the licensee name are stored in `settings.json` so the interface shows "Licensed to &lt;name&gt;".
-After the setup completes it can launch the tray icon (`doccropper_tray.py`) so you can start or stop the server with the included start script.

-The application reads configuration from `settings.json` in the project root.
-You can pre-populate this file with your preferred defaults or edit it later.
-A small status box in the interface shows "DEMO" or "Licensed to &lt;name&gt;" based on these settings.

-You may also place `.env` files inside the `env/` directory to override settings using environment variables.
-Copy `env/.env.example` to a new file like `env/local.env` and add values such as `DOCROPPER_LICENSE_KEY` or `DOCROPPER_LICENSE_NAME`.
-These files are ignored by Git so your credentials stay local.

-When you provide the developer license key the installer clones from the branch
-specified by `DOCROPPER_BRANCH` (default
-`dgwo4q-codex/add-features-from-doccropper-project`) rather than `main`.
-The same
-branch is used when running the installer again for updates if the key remains in
-`settings.json`.
+Run `install/install_DocCropper.bat` (Windows) or `install/install_DocCropper.sh` (Linux/macOS).
+These scripts:
+- Clone the repo
+- Set up the environment
+- Ask for optional license key
+- Launch the server or tray icon

+You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.

+---

-### ▶️ Running DocCropper
+## ▶️ Running DocCropper

-Use `scripts/start_DocCropper.sh` on Linux, `scripts/start_DocCropper.command` on macOS or `scripts/start_DocCropper.bat` on Windows to run the server later.
-The script creates a virtual environment when needed, installs requirements and launches the app on the port defined in `settings.json`.
+Use the included start scripts from the `scripts/` directory.
+They handle virtualenv creation and dependency install.

-If the application keeps running after closing the window, run the matching `scripts/stop_DocCropper` script to shut it down (or send a `POST` request to `/shutdown/`).
+To stop the server, run the matching stop script or send a POST to `/shutdown/`.

-### 🖥 Tray icon

-For convenience you can run `doccropper_tray.py` which adds a small system tray
-icon and writes activity to `doccropper_tray.log` in the project folder.
-On
-Windows run it with `pythonw` (or rename it to `doccropper_tray.pyw`) so no
-console window appears.
-The menu lets you start or stop the server and update it
-using the installer scripts.
-Set `DOCROPPER_DEVELOPER=1` to also show an
-*Update from branch* option that respects `DOCROPPER_BRANCH`.
-Developer mode is automatically enabled when the developer license key is present in `settings.json`.
-The start scripts automatically create a virtual environment and install
-`requirements.txt`, so dependencies like OpenCV are available when the server
-launches.
+You may also launch `doccropper_tray.py` (or `.pyw`) to manage the server with a system tray icon.

+---

-## 🔓 Licensing and commercial version
+## 🔓 Licensing and PRO Features

-**DocCropper** is released under the [MIT](LICENSE.txt) license.
-Without a valid key the software runs in **DEMO** mode.
-PDFs exported in demo mode keep a large "DEMO" watermark from the second page onward, though you can still upload multiple images.
+DocCropper is released under the [MIT](LICENSE.txt) license.
+Without a license key, the app runs in **DEMO mode** (watermark after first PDF page).

-### 💼 PRO features
+**PRO Features:**

-- removal of the watermark on multipage PDFs
+- Removal of watermark
-- OCR modules and saving to network folders (in development)
+- OCR module and network folder support (in development)
-- LAN access with authentication
+- Authenticated LAN access

-### 💰 Pricing and activation

-Purchasing a PRO license provides a `license.key` file and the registered licensee name.
-Placing this file in the project folder shows "Licensed to <name>" in the interface and unlocks all features.

-### 🔑 Developer key

-For demonstrations and testing you may use a developer key.
-You can store it in the `license_key` field of `settings.json` or set it in an `.env` file as `DOCROPPER_LICENSE_KEY`.
-When DocCropper detects the developer key the interface shows `Licensed to Developer` and behaves like the full version.
+To activate:
+- Use a valid license key in `settings.json` or `.env`
+- Developer keys unlock full functionality for testing

-For commercial inquiries: **doccropper@iltuoconsulenteit.it**.
+For inquiries: **doccropper@iltuoconsulenteit.it**

 ## Credits